Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

-To get a better intuition for this detection, we show in Fig.~\ref{fig:stacking} the real-space correlation between the observed temperature and the lens deflection angles.
+Figure~\ref{fig:stacking} shows the real-space correlation between the observed temperature and the lens deflection angles.
 This figure allows us to visualize the correlation between the CIB and the CMB lensing deflection angles for the first time.
 These images were generated using a stacking technique, as described in \citet{planck2013-p13}.
-We select $\sim$20000 local maxima and an equal number of local minima, stack them in one-degree squares, then take the gradient of the stacked lensing potential to calculate the deflection angles, which we display in Fig.~\ref{fig:stacking} as arrows.
-The result of the stacking over the maxima, minima and random points is displayed from left to right in Fig.~\ref{fig:stacking}.
-The strong correlation seen already in the cross-power spectrum is clearly visible in both the 545 and 857\,GHz extrema, while the stacking on random locations leads to a lensing signal consistent with noise.
-As expected, we see that the temperature maxima of the CIB, which contain a larger than average number of galaxies, deflect light inward, i.e., they correspond to gravitational potential wells, while temperature minima trace regions with fewer galaxies and deflect light outward, i.e., they correspond to gravitational potential hills.
+We select $\sim$20\,000 local maxima and an equal number of local minima, stack them in one-degree squares, then take the gradient of the stacked lensing potential to calculate the deflection angles, shown in the figure as arrows.
+The result of stacking over the maxima, minima, and random points is displayed from left to right.
+The strong correlation seen already in the cross-power spectrum is clearly visible in both the 545 and 857\,GHz extrema, while stacking on random locations leads to a lensing signal consistent with noise.
+As expected, we see that the temperature maxima of the CIB, which contain a larger-than-average number of galaxies, deflect light inward, i.e., they correspond to gravitational potential wells, while temperature minima trace regions with fewer galaxies and deflect light outward, i.e., they correspond to gravitational potential hills.